 Recovering From Autoimmune Disease

 The road to recovery from autoimmune hepatitis has been such a long and arduous journey.
-Not that this is any different from someone else’s struggle with disease.
+Not that this is any different from someone else’s struggle with a disease.
 In dealing with illness having a good attitude and patience is the ideal concept, but not all that easy while in the battle.
 Only because of the unexpected shift in living.
 Never did I think in my wildest dreams of ending up with some weird disease that would change channels in my life force.
 It kind of boggles my brain to think it may have been brought on by consuming foods and beverages containing gluten!
 Really Weird…

 What Else Can I Do?